spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 ![A screenshot of the Hello Universe application.](/tutorials/edge-vbox/tutorials_edge-vbox_deploy-cluster-virtualbox_hello-universe.webp)

-You have successfully provisioned an Edge cluster and deployed a three-tier demo application onto it.
+You have successfully provisioned an Edge cluster with a three-tier demo application.

 ## Clean Up